utlib/collections-uoft/docs/documentation/adding-new-collections.md

 Email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) with the following information:

-* Title of the new top-level collection (usually the name of the library/archives)
+* Title of the proposed repository (usually the name of the library/archives)
-* Brief description for the collection (this will display publicly on the top-level collection page)
+* Brief description (this will display publicly on the top-level collection page)
-* PID of collection (this will be included in the URL for your top-level collection and *cannot* be changed once it is published)
+* PID for the repository (this will be included in the URL for your top-level repository collection and *cannot* be changed once it is published)
-* Approximate size (MB, GB, or TB) of images you are initially planning to ingest (we may need to increase storage, depending on your collection size)
+* Approximate size (MB, GB, or TB) of images you are initially planning to ingest (we may need to schedule ingest support and/or increase storage, depending on your collection's total size)
-* Emails for staff who will require access to the Collections U of T administration back end
+* Emails for staff who will require access to the Collections U of T administration back end and be responsible for the maintenance of the ingest data

 You must also confirm that the image collection(s) you are ingesting are:
 * intended for long-term, public, and perpetual acess
 * cleared for accessibility, privacy, and copyright considerations.
 You must follow Canadian Copyright law when uploading digital images into Collections U of T. If you do not hold the rights to publish the material online, permission must be obtained and shared with Collections U of T service staff.
-* not duplicates of existing items already in Collections U of T under another library/archives' collection
+* not duplicates of existing items already in Collections U of T under another library or archives collection
 * not being stored in Collections U of T for preservation (Collections U of T is not a preservation repository)

 **Note: because of service capacity, approving your request, onboarding staff, and setting up your new collection may take 2-8 weeks to complete depending on the request.**